 Now that we have safely exited this year’s worrisome season of cultural appropriation (with Halloween’s notorious war on the sacred dress, routines, histories, and celebrations of people of color, and inappropriate Dia de los Muertos sugar skull coopting), it only seems apt that we address issues of appropriation within a community near and dear to my heart: the lived experiences of sex workers.
 ‘Concussion’, a 2013 Sundance film directed and written by Stacie Passon, is a 93 minute film that features a lesbian house mom who becomes disillusioned with her domestic life, her sexless partnership, and her familiar routine after suffering a mild concussion from being struck by her son’s baseball (note: this particular detail is autobiographical and refers to Passon’s own experience that led her to write this screenplay).
 To spice up her life and break herself out of a rut, the protagonist, Abby, begins a life as a lesbian prostitute, working with exclusively female clients.

-The film has received a lot of criticism for the lack of research and general knowledge about the sex industry (see After Ellen 's most recent article on the subject), as well as presenting a flat depiction of characters, and a generally over-romanticized idea of sex workers’ experiences.
+The film has received a lot of criticism for the lack of research and general knowledge about the sex industry (see After Ellen 's most recent article on the subject), as well as presenting a flat depiction of characters, and a generally over-romanticized idea of escorts' and sex workers’ experiences.
 But what are the real dangers in inherent in appropriation, especially appropriation of an experience in an industry that is rife with issues of class, race, body issues, ableism, and the general stigma of working in the sex industry?